uio-bmi/immuneML/docs/source/yaml_specs/how_to_specify_an_analysis_with_yaml.rst

 - :code:`reports`: specific plots or statistics to apply to the raw or encoded data, ML methods or results.

-Simulation-specific components (only relevant when running the :ref:`LigoSim instruction<Dataset simulation with LIgO`) are:
+Simulation-specific components (only relevant when running the :ref:`Dataset simulation with LIgO`) are:

 - :code:`motifs`: parts of the simulation definition defined by a seed and a way to create specific motif instances from the seed,